Thinking about buying a latex mattress – but don’t know which one to get?

 The 6” core of the Signature Hybrid mattress consists of encased coils.
 It is complemented by a 1” high-density base layer.

-The Nest Hybrid Latex is a hybrid mattress consisting of a foam and pocketed coil layers.
+The Nest Owl Natural Latex Hybrid is a hybrid mattress consisting of foam and pocketed coil layers.

 Like the other three mattresses, it has an organic cotton cover at the top and incorporates wool to help with breathability and fire protection.